semick-dev/drainpipe/README.md

 Drainpipe is an unstable solution to a dumb problem.

 **Huge caveat.
-This method only works in virtual environments.
-A default `pip` install is a bundled exe that can't be patched in-place.**
+This method only works on a version of pip installed off of pypi.
+The bundled `pip.exe` cannot be patched in-place.

 `pip` doesn't have a great way to actually dump the data that its downloaded.
 Yes, you can run `pip cache` and get a couple wheels, but in my experience you get incomplete results back.